Freshwater Harmful Algal Bloom-related Illness Tracking in California

 - Check if a waterbody has a reported bloom by checking the HAB Reports Map, contacting the waterbody manager, and looking for posted advisory signs.

-- Check to see if the water has a scum, has algal mats or is discolored.
+- Check to see if the water is discolored or has a scum or algal mats..

 - Practice Healthy Water Habits at your local lake, river, or stream.